sandwich-coder/CubeDimAE/README.md

 ### Efficiency

 When we do not know the proper latent dimension for the input dataset, we would try every possible values.
-However, we can save significant amount of time training if we know the optimal size of the bottleneck in advance.
+However, we can save significant amount of time if we know the optimal size of the bottleneck in advance.

 - baseline: Trying every possible value, from 1 to 3.
 - **CubeDimAE**: Dimension estimation, followed by training the autoencoder *only* *once*.